-The red variety comes from France, Synonyms include Aunis, Brune Noir, Chenin Noir, Gros Pineau, Gros Veronais, La Brune Noire, Pinot d'Aunis, Plant d'Aunis, Plant de Mayet and Shenen Noir.
+The red grape variety comes from France, Synonyms include Aunis, Brune Noir, Chenin Noir, Gros Pineau, Gros Veronais, La Brune Noire, Pinot d'Aunis, Plant d'Aunis, Plant de Mayet and Shenen Noir.
 She may not with the morphological similar variety Pinot Noir be confused.
-According to DNA analyzes carried out in 2009, it is not (as suspected) a color mutation from Chenin Blanc, There is also no relationship with Pinot, The name is probably due to the cone-shaped grape (pin = pine), as well as the monastery Prieuré d'Aunis Saumur at the Loire from.
+According to DNA analyzes carried out in 2009, it is not (as suspected) a color mutation from Chenin Blanc, There is also no relationship with Pinot, The name probably derives from the cone-shaped grape (pin = pine), and from the monastery Prieuré d'Aunis Saumur at the Loire from.
 A first mention was made in 1816 by André Jullien (1766-1832) by listing cultivars cultivated in the district of Loches (Indre-et-Loire).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012